-Our investment arm, Kamco Invest, successfully attracted over US$ 1.1 billion (KD 332 million) in investments for different products and transactions.
-AUMs grew 12.76% during the year and reached US$ 14.6 billion (KD 4.4 billion).
+Kamco successfully attracted over US$ 1.3 billion (KD 398 million) in investments for different products and transactions, with AUMs growing to US$ 13.8 billion (KD 4.2 billion).
 Kamco Invest’s equity funds and portfolios continued to outperform respective benchmarks and peers, and maintained their position among the top performing funds in Kuwait.

 During the year, Kamco completed three acquisitions of income-generating property portfolios in the US and Germany, one exit and three refinancing transactions.
 The value of the managed real estate properties increased to US$ 1.8 billion (KD 551 million) across 21 assets.